Brad Badger

-Bradley Thomas Badger (born January 11, 1975) is a former American football guard and tackle.
-He was originally drafted by the Washington Redskins in the fifth round of the 1997 NFL Draft.
-He played college football at Stanford University.
+Bradley Thomas Badger (born January 11, 1975) is an American former professional football player who was a guard and tackle in the National Football League (NFL).
+He played college football for the Stanford Cardinal and was selected by the Washington Redskins in the fifth round of the 1997 NFL draft.

-High school career
+Early life

-Badger attended Corvallis High School in Corvallis, Oregon and starred in football, basketball, and baseball.
+Badger attended Corvallis High School in Corvallis, Oregon, and starred in football, basketball, and baseball.
 He was an All-American selection and rated Oregon's best prospect by Tom Lemming's Prep Football Report at Corvallis High School.
 In six games as a senior tight end, he had 12 receptions for 260 yards and three touchdowns.
 As a junior, he earned honorable mention All-State honors, catching 18 passes for 252 yards and a score.
 Badger also lettered in baseball and basketball.
 He was named honorable mention All-State in basketball as a junior and first-team All-State in his senior year at center.

 College career

 At Stanford University, Badger was converted from a tight end into an offensive lineman.
 He was a three-year starter for the Cardinal, starting 34 of 35 games dating back to his sophomore year.
-As a senior, he was named to the All Pac-10 first-team.
+As a senior, he was named to the All-Pac-10 first-team.

 Professional career

 1997 NFL Combine and Draft

 Badger was invited to the 1997 NFL Combine held at the RCA Dome in Indianapolis.
 Badger's 20-yard shuttle time of 4.13 seconds was the fastest of any offensive lineman that year, and to this day is still the fastest time by any offensive guard or tackle officially timed at the NFL Combine, having only been matched in 2017 by Jessamen Dunker of Tennessee State.

-Initially projected to be a late first day selection, Badger was drafted in the fifth round on day two of the 1997 NFL Draft by the Washington Redskins.
+Initially projected to be a late first day selection, Badger was selected in the fifth round on day two of the 1997 NFL draft by the Washington Redskins.

-Washington Redskins (1997-1999)
+Washington Redskins

 Badger started the season opener in his rookie season at right guard against the Carolina Panthers.
 He filled in for starter Tre Johnson, who was recovering from off-season shoulder surgery.
 In that start, Badger helped the Redskins to 198 rushing yards, their third-highest output of the season.
 He finished the season as a reserve, playing in 12 games.

 In Badger's second season, offensive line coach and former Redskins all-pro guard Russ Grimm and head coach Norv Turner, shuffled the offensive line around and moved Badger to left tackle.
 After ten starts at left tackle, Badger was moved back inside to left guard.
 He started all 16 games in 1998.

 In year three for Badger in DC, he was primarily used as a backup at offensive guard.
 He played in 14 games, missing 2 with an ankle injury, and started 4 games.